lescx/v2.les.cx/content/articles/app-sources-grapheneos.md

 date = 2023-09-17T18:13:10+02:00
 +++

+> Don't bully the app store with 12 apps… :(

+**tl;dr:**

+Ideally, only use GrapheneOSs *Apps* app and [Accrescent](https://accrescent.app).
+If you use the sandboxed Google Play Services then make use of the Google Play Store!
+Download [Obtainium](https://github.com/ImranR98/Obtainium) from GitHub for APKs not found on Accrescent or in the Google Play Store.

+---

 Since in the GrapheneOS Matrix rooms the question arises almost daily about the best way to obtain Apps, this is a short "how to" and "why to" for GrapheneOS users.
 The goal is to obtain Apps from a source that is trustworthy and secure without being altered on the way to the device.